 - A white nationalist leader ran our president elect’s campaign and is acting as his personal adviser.

 - People bought a shit ton of weapons over the last 8 years.

-- We have seen the development of a branch of media which devotes serious time to explaining why people should distrust, fear and flat out hate libraturds, feminazis, black power movements, intellectuals, the media, educators, lgbt people, scientists and other sorts of people otherwise known as your neighbors and fellow countrymen.
+- We have seen the development of a branch of media which devotes serious time to explaining why people should distrust, fear and flat out hate libraturds, feminazis, black power movements, intellectuals, the media, educators, lgbt people, immigrants, scientists and other sorts of people otherwise known as your neighbors and fellow countrymen.

 There is such a thing as evil.
 And in other places when evil has shown its face, this is what it showed up looking like.
 Lots of weapons, hostility towards “the other” and a media campaign which stoked hatred and fear of “the other” has lead to massive blood shed more than once.
 I keep trying to think of examples where the above ingredients lead to something else, but none come to mind.
 Feel free to give me ideas in the comments, because there’s a lot of stuff to know and I can’t know everything.
 But my concern is that we already know the worst case scenerio and it’s ugly.

 Now, this is certainly a dangerous situation – too dangerous to sit back and hope for the best about.
 There’s a very good reason the bible says to avoid the appearances of all kinds of evil; people aren’t required to wait until it’s too late to respond to the appearance of evil.
 We have to be realistic about the fact that within living memory open white supremacists were in charge of the country.
 It’s foolish to think that their will to power disappeared so quickly or that they have developed morals and a respect for fair play over the last few decades.